unblinking/saltpack/specs/saltpack_encryption_v2.md

    secretbox**.
-4. For each recipient, encrypt the **payload key** using [`crypto_box`](http://nacl.cr.yp.to/box.html) with the recipient's public key, the ephemeral private key, and the nonce `saltpack_payload_key_box`.
+4. For each recipient, encrypt the **payload key** using [`crypto_box`](http://nacl.cr.yp.to/box.html) with the recipient's public key, the ephemeral private key, and the nonce `saltpack_recipsbXXXXXXXX`.
+   `XXXXXXXX` is 8-byte big-endian unsigned recipient index, where the first recipient is index zero.
 Pair these with the recipients' public keys, or `null` for anonymous recipients, and collect the pairs into the **recipients list**.
 5. Collect the **format name**, **version**, and **mode** into a list, followed by the **ephemeral public key**, the **sender secretbox**, and the nested **recipients list**.